Donation & Bequests Information

 Why should your parish entrust its assets to D&B?

 D&B offers parishes an economical way to access professional investment management services as well as a portfolio of investment options available only to the largest investment funds.
-The Episcopal Church in Connecticut (ECCT) and participating parishes have collectively deposited $100 million in assets in the D&B Fund, assuring low management fees for participating parishes.
+The Episcopal Church in Connecticut (ECCT) and participating parishes have collectively deposited over $100 million in assets in the D&B Fund, assuring low management fees for participating parishes.
 In addition, we have engaged U.S. Trust a well-known investment management company to provide investment, custodial, reporting and disbursement services to meet the needs of participating parishes.
 The fund management capabilities of U.S. Trust are designed to provide superior investment returns in all market environments by actively managing the allocation of fund holdings across different investment

 asset classes.
 As is generally the case, with investing in general, securities fluctuate in value over time and are subject to potential loss of value.